-MC² – a mini conference on Inclusive Online Musical Learning
+MC² – a mini conference on Youth Voice and Inclusive Music Education

-Sage Gateshead is delighted to present MC2, the third in our series of mini-conferences for Music Leaders, music teachers, project workers and musicians working with children and young people that are experiencing challenging circumstances.
+Sage Gateshead is delighted to present MC2, the fourth in our series of mini conferences for Music Leaders, music teachers, project workers and musicians working with children and young people that are experiencing challenging circumstances.

 Places are limited so advanced booking is essential.

 Cost: £12.50.
 A 20% discount is available for Music Education Hub staff and music teachers, Youth Music funded organisations and students.
 Please email [email protected] to receive a promo code.